itouch2/PhotoTweaks/README.md

 </p>
 <h1 align="center">PhotoTweaks</h1>

 PhotoTweaks is an interface to crop photos.
 It can let user drag, rotate, scale the image, and crop it.
-You will find it mimics the interaction in photo library on iOS 7. :]
+You will find it mimics the interaction of Photos.app on iOS 8. :]

 ## Usage